klichtberger/nsga-ii-alps/README.md

 References
 - Deb, K., Agrawal, S., Pratap, A., & Meyarivan, T. (2000, September).
 A fast elitist non-dominated sorting genetic algorithm for multi-objective optimization: NSGA-II.
 In International conference on parallel problem solving from nature (pp. 849-858).
 Springer, Berlin, Heidelberg.
 - Hornby, G. S. (2006, July).
 ALPS: the age-layered population structure for reducing the problem of premature convergence.
 In Proceedings of the 8th annual conference on Genetic and evolutionary computation (pp. 815-822).
 ACM.
-- S. Wagner et al. Architecture and Design of the HeuristicLab Optimization Environment.
-In Advanced Methods and Applications in Computational Intelligence, Topics in Intelligent Engineering and Informatics Series, Springer, pp. 197-261.
-2014.
+- Wagner, S., Kronberger, G., Beham, A., Kommenda, M., Scheibenpflug, A., Pitzer, E., ... & Affenzeller, M. (2014).
+Architecture and design of the heuristiclab optimization environment.
+In Advanced methods and applications in computational intelligence (pp. 197-261).
+Springer, Heidelberg.